 AI will also affect the future of medicines by improving clinical trial candidate selection processes.
-AI helps ensure adoption by swiftly evaluating patients and determining the top individuals for a given study by delivering trial opportunities to the most suitable candidates.
+AI in pharma industry helps ensure adoption by swiftly evaluating patients and determining the top individuals for a given study by delivering trial opportunities to the most suitable candidates.

-Additionally, the technology aids in removing components that may impede clinical trials, lowering the need to correct those issues with an extensive trial population.
+Additionally, AI in biotechnology aids in removing components that may impede clinical trials, lowering the need to correct those issues with an extensive trial population.

 Additionally, businesses will keep utilizing AI to enhance patient screening and diagnostics.
 Experts can use AI in Pharma to extract more critical information from data such as MRI pictures and mammograms.
 Drug research and production will continue to benefit from AI and machine learning.
 Additionally, when AI technologies become more widely available over time, they will blend naturally into the manufacturing and pharmaceutical processes.